CJ-Markus/LightHousePOC/README.md

  ```

-  //Inserting values to data base
+  //Inserting values into Data Base
  ```
        for name, value in metrics.items():
             cursor.execute(